-A center for education, research, and conservation, the public 434-acre North Carolina Arboretum is located within the Bent Creek Experimental Forest.
+Don’t miss this center for education, research, and conservation.
+The public 434-acre North Carolina Arboretum is located within the Bent Creek Experimental Forest.
 Stop at the Baker Exhibit Center upon arrival to pick up a Trail and Gardens Map and bird list.
 Head to the Stream Garden, Nature Garden Trail, and National Native Azalea Repository for bird watching.

 Birds to Watch: Yellow-bellied Sapsucker, Blue-headed Vireo, Black-throated Green Warbler, American Redstart, and more